An analytic invariant of G_2 manifolds: Abstract

 \section{Abstract}

+We prove that the moduli space of holonomy $G_2$-metrics on a closed $7$-manifold can be disconnected by presenting a number of explicit examples.

-The first and third authors have constructed a defect invariant~$\nu(M,\phy)\in\Z/48$ for $G_2$-structures on a closed 7-manifold.
-Their definition involves a spin nullbordism~$W$ of~$M$.
-We describe the $\nu$-invariant using $\eta$-invariants and Mathai-Quillen currents on~$M$ and show that it can be refined to a $\Z$-valued invariant~$\bar\nu(M,g)$ for $G_2$-holonomy metrics.
-As an example, we determine the $\bar\nu$-invariants of twisted and extra twisted connected sums \`a la Kovalev, Corti-Haskins-Nordstr\"om-Pacini, and Nordstr\"om.
-In particular, we exhibit examples of 7-manifolds where the moduli space of $G_2$-holonomy metrics has at least two connected components.
-In one of these examples, the underlying $G_2$-structures are homotopic, in another one, they are not.
+We detect different connected components of the $G_2$-moduli space by defining an analytic refinement~$\bar \nu(M, g) \in \Z$ of the defect invariant~$\nu(M,\phy)\in\Z/48$ of $G_2$-structures~$\phy$ on a closed 7-manifold~$M$ introduced by the first and third authors.
+The $\bar \nu$-invariant is defined using $\eta$-invariants and Mathai-Quillen currents on~$M$ and we compute it for twisted connected sums \`a la Kovalev, Corti-Haskins-Nordstr\"om-Pacini and extra-twisted connected sums as constructed by the second and third authors.
+In particular, we find examples of $G_2$-holonomy metrics in different components of the moduli space where the associated $G_2$-structures are homotopic and other examples where they are not.

 Recent years have seen progress in the construction and description of closed $G_2$-manifolds.
 Apart from Joyce's Kummer construction~\cite{G2I, Joyce}, one also has the twisted connected sum construction inspired by Donaldson, implemented by Kovalev~\cite{Kovalev} and generalised by Corti, Haskins, Nordstr\"om, Pacini~\cite{CHNP}.
-With a large supply of $G_2$-holonomy metrics, one can now ask if some different constructions \begin{enumerate} \item lead to the same closed $7$-manifold up to diffeomorphism, \item if so, if the underlying $G_2$-structures are the same up to homotopy and spin diffeo\-morphism, and \item if so, if the two metrics lie in the same connected component of the moduli space of $G_2$-holonomy metrics over the given class of $G_2$-structures. \end{enumerate} For the twisted connected sum construction, question~\ref{Q1} is answered by examples exhibited in \cite[Table 3]{CHNP} and \cite[Table 3]{CrN3}, making use of classification results for 2-connected 7-manifolds of Wilkens \cite{wilk1, wilk2} (\cf Theorem~\ref{thm:torfreeclass}).
-Regarding question~\ref{Q2}, two of the authors of this article recently defined the $\Z/48$-valued $\nu$-invariant of \gtstr s on closed 7-manifolds~\cite{CrN}.
-If the topology of the underlying manifold is sufficiently simple, then~$\nu$ detects all $G_2$-structures up to homotopy and spin diffeomorphism.
-However, so far there have been no explicit examples of spin $7$-manifolds where two different $G_2$-structures admit $G_2$-holonomy metrics.
+Each $G_2$-holonomy metric corresponds to a \gtstr{} that is torsion-free.
+With a large supply of $G_2$-holonomy metrics, one can now ask if some different constructions \begin{enumerate} \item lead to the same closed $7$-manifold up to diffeomorphism? \item if so, whether the underlying homotopy classes of $G_2$-structures are equal (up to spin diffeomorphism)? \item if so, whether the two metrics lie in the same connected component of the moduli space of $G_2$-holonomy metrics over the given class of $G_2$-structures? \end{enumerate} Note that by homotopy of \gtstr s we always mean the purely topological condition of being able to connect two \gstr s by a path of \gtstr s.
+On the other hand, the condition of two $G_2$ metrics being in the same component of the moduli space corresponds to being able to join their torsion-free \gtstr s (up to diffeomorphism) by a path of \gtstr s that are themselves torsion-free.